 Life isn't easy as a single woman in China.
 Colloquially known as "leftover women", women who happen not to be in relationships face familial, cultural and social pressure to settle down and start a family from their mid-20s onwards, and are considered "incomplete" until they do so.
 The term looms large in Chinese culture.

-The short commercial shows a mother giving her daughter a good telling off for not "bringing home a boyfriend" to meet her hopeful parents.
+The short advert shows a mother giving her daughter a good telling off for not "bringing home a boyfriend" to meet her hopeful parents.
 It's no longer being shown on Chinese TV but can still be viewed online.

 It begins with the young woman saying wearily, "Mum..." before her mother puts down her chopsticks and replies harshly: "If you don't bring home a boyfriend next time, then don't call me Mum!"